AdobeDocs/commerce-pwa-studio/src/pages/metapackages/commerce/index.md

     },
     ```

-1. Ensure your `auth.json` file has valid credential for `repo.magento.com`.
+1. Ensure your `auth.json` file has valid credentials for `repo.magento.com`.

 1. Run `composer update` to update your `composer.lock` file.